 Seaming knitting can be intimidating.
 You have finished the pieces for your project, but now they have to come together.
 What will you do?

-Seaming Knitting: Easy Methods for Sewing Knitting Projects Together will help you pick the right seaming method for you.
+How to Seam Knitting: 7 Methods will help you pick the right seaming method for you.
 Make sure your projects are the best that they can be by choosing the right seam.

 From seaming as you bind off to using crochet stitches to seam, you will get the full picture of seaming knitting.
 Plus, at the very end is a list of projects that will require you to practice your seaming!